OptiHive: Ensemble Selection for LLM-Based Optimization via Statistical Modeling: Conclusion

 \section{Conclusion}

 We introduced OptiHive, a two-stage framework that (i) generates candidate solvers, instances, and tests in parallel, evaluates, and filters out unusable components, and (ii) fits a latent-class model to infer the true quality of solvers, enabling calibrated solver selection.
-By efficiently extracting high-performing solvers from a pool of imperfect candidates, OptiHive can either deliver high-quality solvers with minimal latency, or enhance existing solver-generation pipelines by acting as a wrapper.
+By efficiently extracting high-performing solvers from imperfect candidate pools, OptiHive wraps around any solver-generation pipeline to deliver higher-quality solvers with negligible added latency.

 Empirical results show that OptiHive substantially improves performance on challenging optimization tasks.
 It raises the optimality rate on simple problems to near perfection and recovers underrepresented optimal solvers on the hardest problems, increasing optimality from 5\% to 92\%.
-Our ablation study further reveals that the quality of each component type - solvers, instances, and tests - plays a significant role in overall effectiveness.
+Our ablation study further reveals that the quality of each component type -- solvers, instances, and tests -- plays a significant role in overall effectiveness.
 In particular, high-quality instances and tests provide a crucial signal for distinguishing optimal solvers.
 Still, even when components are produced by smaller models, OptiHive consistently delivers improved performance over baselines.

 Future work includes exploring both heterogeneous solver sources and multi-stage generation strategies.
 These extensions could enable OptiHive to build richer solver ensembles and tackle even more challenging optimization problems.